cirosantilli/linux-cheat/index.md

 and supports almost all base tools used by user friendly applications found in distributions

+## find your distro

+get distro maintainer, name, version and version codename:

+    lsb_release -a

+lsb this standas for `linux standard base`

 # certification

 the linux foundation offers certification and compliance verification